tkubica12/app-service-arm/README.md

 ```

 ## Refactor to support multiple sites (web06)
+We will be deploying multiple sites from single desired state template and we need to refactor.
+Parameters will be provided in a way to support multiple sites and we will use copy function in ARM to create multiple instances of resources.

 ## Add SQL DB in elastic pool and push connection string to web site (web07)